aTerriblySadCat/Windows-Flag-Decoder/README.md

 These flag names are then added to a temporary .cpp file in such a way that it prints the results in the FlagFile format.
 - The format is std::cout << "flagName\n" << std::hex << flagName << std::endl;
-- This is so it corresponds with the expected FlagFile format once the output the C++ executable file make is read and interpreted.
+- This is so it corresponds with the expected FlagFile format once the output the C++ executable file makes is read and interpreted.

 This .cpp file is then compiled (using Visual Studio compilation with help of vcvars64.bat and cl.exe) and executed.